What is the issue?

 A man next to a list that says Missed targets with years with crosses next to them

-Over the last 12 years, the government has promised to reduce the number of people with a learning disability and autistic people in inpatient mental health hospitals.
+The last government promised to reduce the number of people with a learning disability and autistic people in inpatient mental health hospitals.

-They have repeatedly missed their own deadlines, and the progress by government, the NHS and local authorities has been far too slow.
+They repeatedly missed their own deadlines, and the progress by the last government, the NHS and local authorities was far too slow.

 Protesters holding up signs saying "Stop abuse" and "Is this Care?"